Surplus University Property Policy

 Research Property

-For surplus property originally acquired for a sponsored project, the dean, chair, director or department manager must first secure approval for transferring or selling the research property by completing theFixed Asset Status Form-GRP, and submitting it to the Office of the Vice President for Research (OVPR).
-OVPR will work with Fixed Assets, the principal investigator, and other appropriate university personnel to assure proper disposal of the property in accordance with Federal Guidance and the FAR Part 45, or other applicable sponsor guidelines.
+For surplus property originally acquired for a sponsored project, the dean, department chair, director, or department manager must first secure approval for transferring or selling the research property by completing theFixed Asset Status Form-GRP, and submitting it to the Office of the Vice Provost for Research (OVPR).
+OVPR will work with Fixed Assets, the principal investigator, and other appropriate university personnel to assure proper disposal of the property in accordance with Federal Guidance and the Federal Acquisition Regulations(FAR) Part 45, or other applicable sponsor guidelines.
 Once approved by OVPR, the same policy is followed as for all surplus property.

 Transfer or Disposition of Fixed Assets